docknetwork/api-docs/source/index.html.md

 `GET /schemas/`

-This is an operation to get all schemas created by user.
+Return a list of all schemas created by user.

 > Example responses